GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

   width="500", height="228" %}
 </figure>

-An ad auction is run on the user's device to select the most appropriate ad for a specific available ad space on the publisher site.
-The code to run the auction is likely to be provided by the publisher site's [supply-side platform (SSP)](/docs/privacy-sandbox/glossary/#ssp) or by the site itself.
+An ad auction is run in the browser on the user's device to select the most appropriate ad for a specific available ad space.
+The auction code is likely provided by the publisher's
+[supply-side platform (SSP)](/docs/privacy-sandbox/glossary/#ssp) or by the site itself.

 {% Aside %}